 There have been several recent articles (including our own) that have dealt with family caregivers having to take care of the finances for an older relative.
-In fact, according to Harris Interactive, 42% of adults have taken over some or all aspects of the financial decision-making for their aging parent or spouse.
-I’m one of them.
+In fact, according to Harris Interactive, 42% of adults have transitioned into financial caregiving for their aging parent or spouse.

 If we see this as a learning experience, our children won’t need to deal with tangled family finances.
 It can be easier if we talk about it sooner and take action to protect ourselves and our estate at the same time we are doing so for mom and dad.